ipfs-inactive/docs/content/guides/concepts/ipns.md

 })
 ```

-This way, you can republish a new version of your website under the same address.
+In the same way, you can republish a new version of your website under the same address.
 By default, `ipfs.name.publish` will use the Peer ID.